 Why are we depending on chlorine alone to remove non-living organic waste from the pool?
 Chlorine is critical to the safety and wellbeing of everyone in the pool because of disinfection…not removing bather waste.
 But alas, the bather waste (such as sweat, urine, body oils, mucus, lotions, cosmetics, deodorants and hair gels) must be oxidized to get them out.
 Right?

 Wrong.
 Oxidation is not the most efficient or effective means of removing bather waste from a swimming pool.
 Try using SimplyPURE enzymes instead.
-They are strong enough for wastewater; yet safe enough to meet the NSF/ANSI 60 drinking water safety standard.
+They are strong enough for wastewater; yet safe enough to meet the NSF/ANSI 50 standard.
 The enzymes flow throughout the entire pool system–alongside chlorine–and devour organic contamination to reduce the burden on chlorine.
 By using enzymes, chlorine is freed up to sanitize and disinfect…and that’s what we need it for in a pool.

 3. Ultraviolet light (direct sunlight)

 Direct sunlight breaks down chlorine.
 Without a stabilizer (cyanuric acid) in the water, as much as 90% of free available chlorine could be destroyed within just two or three hours.